kali-linex/linex/Documentation/timers/timers-howto.rst

-This question is most often faced by driver writers who have to deal with hardware delays and who may not be the most intimately familiar with the inner workings of the Linux Kernel.
+This question is most often faced by driver writers who have to deal with hardware delays and who may not be the most intimately familiar with the inner workings of the Linex Kernel.

 Inserting Delays